spyderabhi/KEYLOGGER-BY-SPYDER-/README.md

 This project is licensed under the MIT License.
 For more details, please refer to the LICENSE file included in the repository.

+## Contributing
+Contributions to this project are welcome.
+If you have suggestions for improvements or new features, please submit a pull request or open an issue.
+Ensure that your contributions adhere to the project's coding standards and guidelines.

+## Contact
+For inquiries or further information, please contact:

+Name: Abhinav Saini
+Email: abhinavsaini0905@gmail.com